brmmm3/fastlogging-rs/pyfastlogging/README.md

 # `pyfastlogging`

+## Building the wheels

 This is the Python layer for [fastlogging](https://github.com/brmmm3/fastlogging-rs/tree/master/fastlogging).
 This package is for creating Python wheels.
 For simplicity `build_wheels.py` can be used to build the wheels.
 The Python script uses `pyenv` to choose different Python versions and `maturin` to buld the wheels.
-If you run the script with option it will build the Python module for the current used Python interpreter.
+If you run the script without options it will build the Python module for the current used Python interpreter.
 When using the `--versions` option you can provide:

 - a comma separated list of Python versions